Chefs Notes

 Once the chicken was browned on the first side, I flipped it and browned the other side.

-After a minute or two I add the bottom half of the green onions which were cut into 1 cm pieces.
-This was stir-fried with the chicken for about a minute before the ginger, garlic, and chili when into the pan.
+After a minute or two, I added the bottom half of the green onions, which were cut into 1 cm pieces.
+This was stir-fried with the chicken for about a minute before the ginger, garlic, and chilli went into the pan.
 This stuff is grafted so small that it only needs seconds to cook.
-After about 30 seconds I added the bean sprouts and stir-fried them quickly to prevent the ginger mixture from sticking to the bottom of the work.
+After about 30 seconds, I added the bean sprouts and stir-fried them quickly to prevent the ginger mixture from sticking to the bottom of the work.
 (It stuck a little)

 The next step was to add the noodles and toss to make sure that everything was evenly distributed.
 At this point, I added my sauce.
 I really should have added my egg first, but in all honesty I forgot about it and didn't add it until the very end.

-Toss the sauce, with the stir-fry add the sliced green onion tops, and that’s it.
-Serve with some fresh lime and some thinly sliced red chili for garnish.
+Toss the sauce with the stir-fry, add the sliced green onion tops, and that's it.
+Serve with some fresh lime and some thinly sliced red chilli for garnish.

 8:10 pm